 Over 16,000 children experience cardiac arrest each year.
 Of these children, 82–84% present with an initial rhythm of asystole or pulseless electrical activity.

-8% of children who experience cardiac arrest in the out-of-hospital setting survive to hospital discharge.
-43% of children who experience cardiac arrest in the hospital survive to hospital discharge.
+Eight percent of children who experience cardiac arrest in the out-of-hospital setting survive to hospital discharge, and 43% of children who experience cardiac arrest in the hospital survive to hospital discharge.

-Children with bradycardia and poor perfusion who are treated with chest compressions and ventilations before pulseless arrest develops have the highest survival rate of 64%.
-This reinforces the fact that early recognition and treatment of symptoms is the key to successful cardiopulmonary resuscitation in children.
+Children with bradycardia and poor perfusion, who are treated with chest compressions and ventilations before pulseless arrest develops, have the highest survival rate of 64%.
+This reinforces the fact that early recognition and treatment of symptoms are the keys to successful cardiopulmonary resuscitation in children.

 Untreated progressive tissue hypoxia related to respiratory distress/failure or shock is the cause of the majority of cardiac arrests that occur in children.
 This type of cardiac arrest is referred to as hypoxic-asphyxial arrest.

 Rapid pre-arrest treatment of respiratory distress/failure and shock using the pediatric systematic approach algorithm is the key to improving survival to hospital discharge.